 -Beacon Center Blog: Banned From the Bar Exam

-If you would like to purchase a consultation, you can do so here.
+If you would like to purchase a consultation, you can do so using the form below.